xd009642/xd009642.github.io/_posts/2024-08-23-snapshoting-testing-neural-networks.markdown

 There's some extra complexity with handling the vad frames vs samples vs timestamps, but this is pretty close to all the details!
 There is some mutable state that is tracked and updated based on more data coming in which is part of what makes testing so important.
-Also we currently apply a pre-speech padding which would be an extra saturating subtraction when emitting the speech start event I haven't shown.
+Also, we currently apply a pre-speech padding which would be an extra saturating subtraction when emitting the speech start event I haven't shown.

 # Snapshot Testing the VAD

-Part of making such a library we want to test it and make sure it works well so we can have confidence all throughout our stack.
-And while the model has been benchmarked and we can run it through and compare there's some nuances in using a VAD model and configuration which may not be tested by that approach.
+Part of making such a library is to test it and make sure it works well so we can have confidence throughout our stack.
+And while the model has been benchmarked and we can run it through and compare there are some nuances in using a VAD model and configuration which may not be tested by that approach.
 Things like: